Ferdowsi University of Mashhad: School of Economics and Business Administration

-Founded in 1987, the Faculty of Economics and Business Administration currently has 53 faculty members and 2146 students.
+Founded in 1987, the Faculty of Economics and Business Administration has 53 faculty members and 2146 students.
 The programs offered at the Bachelor's, Master's and Ph.D. levels are Economic Science, Law, Accounting, Political Science, and Management.

 The Research Center for the Economy of Eastern Iran and Neighboring Countries was established in 2006 for the purpose of conducting research into the economy of Iran and the neighboring countries.
-The Center has 11 economics specialists actively engaged in multifarious research projects.
+The Center has 11 economics specialists engaged in research projects.

 Majors and programs offered in the Faculty of Economics: